AgustinSRG/webrtc-cdn/doc/signaling.md

 Optional arguments:

  - `Auth` - Authorization token.
 Must be a JSON web token signed with the provided secret in the node configuration and the algorithm `HMAC_256`.
-The subject must be set to `stream_play` and a claim with name `stream_id` is required containing the same value as you provide in `Stream-ID`.
+The subject must be set to `stream_play` and a claim with name `sid` is required containing the same value as you provide in `Stream-ID`.

 ```
 PLAY